-This week I've decided to better understand X-Magento-Vary cookie.
-In Magento 2 there might be more than one unique information presented to a user from same URL.
+This week I’ve decided to better understand X-Magento-Vary cookie.
+In Magento 2 there might be more than one unique information presented to a user from the same URL.

 How it works

-Any time a user performs an action e.g. Log in, subscribe to a newsletter, add to cart etc. this action changes state of a system.
+Any time a user performs an action e.g. Log in, subscribe to a newsletter, add to cart etc. this action changes the state of a system.
 This state is also known as HTTP context of a system.

 The X-Magento-Vary cookie is set during HTTP POST or PUT request has been sent to a Magento application.

-Varnish server configured as a front-end cache creates new version of a page based on newly generated X-Magento-Vary cookie.
+Varnish server configured as a front-end cache creates a new version of a page based on newly generated X-Magento-Vary cookie.

 - “Customer Logged In” parameter is set every to differentiate a page for all guests versus specific information which is only available for logged in customers.

 - “Customer Group” parameter provides information about logged in customer and customer group assigned for a customer.
-It works when there are catalog price rules or shopping price rules are applied on for a customer group.
+It works when there is catalog price rules or shopping price rules are applied on for a customer group.

 - “Store” parameter is used to show different versions of a page per store.